 - Life outcomes are not tied to identity or social determinants of health.

-– Grow and sustain a diverse, thriving neighborhood without displacement.
+- We are able to grow and sustain a diverse, thriving neighborhood without displacement

 - Leadership & Political Development